 Eco Caminhos has built one of the most modern and advanced bioconstruction houses in South America.
 We used low tech ancient natural building techniques and combined this with modern technology.
-Our bioconstruction houses preserve the planet, while providing its users with a lot of comfort.
+Our bioconstruction houses preserve the planet while providing its users with a lot of comforts.
 Natural houses breath better than conventional buildings and, in our view, look much better than square houses.

 A glance at our bioconstruction projects